material-motion/material-motion/essentials/frequent_contributors/onboarding.md

 As a frequent or core contributor you'll need to be added to the relevant **roles**.

 1. Ask a member of the core team to add you to the relevant [GitHub teams](https://github.com/orgs/material-motion/teams).
+This will allow you to create/update issues and push code.
 2. Ask a member of the core team to add you to the relevant Discord teams.